-each of a plurality of image pixels in the camera for said range of focus plane positions, or each of a plurality of groups of image pixels in the camera for said range of focus planes, and transforming in-focus data into 3D real world coordinates.
-Disclosed is also a computer program product comprising program code means for causing a data processing system to perform the method, when said program code means are executed on the data processing system.
+each of a plurality of image pixels in the camera for ${20}$ said range of focus plane positions, or each of a plurality of groups of image pixels in the camera for said range of focus planes, and transforming in-focus data into 3D real world coordinates.
+Disclosed is also a computer program product comprising 25 program code means for causing a data processing system to perform the method, when said program code means are executed on the data processing system.

-Disclosed is also a computer program product, comprising a computer-readable medium having stored there on the program code means.
+Disclosed is also a computer program product, comprising a computer-readable medium having stored there on the 30 program code means.

-Another aspect of the invention relates to a scanner for obtaining and/or measuring the 3D geometry of at least a 35 part of the surface of an object, said scanner comprising:
+Another aspect of the invention relates to a scanner for obtaining and/or measuring the 3D geometry of at least a part of the surface of an object, said scanner comprising:

-at least one camera accommodating an array of sensor elements, means for generating a probe light, means for:

-- means for transmitting the probe light towards the object 40 thereby illuminating at least a part of the object, - means for transmitting light returned from the object to the camera, - means for varying the position of the focus plane on the object, - means for obtaining at least one image from said array of sensor elements, wherein the scanner further comprises counter-weight means for counter-balancing the means for varying the position of the focus plane.
+at least one camera accommodating an array of sensor 35 elements, means for generating a probe light, means for transmitting the probe light towards the object thereby illuminating at least a part of the object, means for transmitting light returned from the object to 40 the camera, means for varying the position of the focus plane on the object, means for obtaining at least one image from said array of sensor elements, 45 means for:

-- a) determining the in-focus position(s) of: - each of a plurality of the sensor elements for a range 50 tions to be used with a scanner probe. of focus plane positions, or FIG. 13: A schematic representation - each of a plurality of groups of the sensor elements for a range of focus plane positions, and - b) transforming in-focus data into 3D real world coordinates;
+a) determining the in-focus position(s) of:

+each of a plurality of the sensor elements for a range of focus plane positions, or each of a plurality of groups of the sensor elements 50 for a range of focus plane positions, and accommodating an array of sensor elements, generating a probe light, transmitting the probe light towards the object thereby illuminating at least a part of the object, transmitting light returned from the object to the camera, varying the position of the focus plane on the object, 65 obtaining at least one image from said array of sensor elements, determining the in-focus position(s) of:

+- b) transforming in-focus data into 3D real world coordinates; - wherein the scanner further comprises counter-weight means for counter-balancing the means for varying the 55 position of the focus plane.

-Disclosed is also a method for obtaining and/or measuring the 3D geometry of at least a part of the surface of an object, 60 said method comprising the steps of:
+Disclosed is also a method for obtaining and/or measuring the 3D geometry of at least a part of the surface of an object, said method comprising the steps of: